w4111/hw2-f24/README.md

 * Done and submitted individually (as with all the homeworks) **via [Gradescope](https://www.gradescope.com)**
 * Edit Log: add clarification for Q2.2 and add descriptions for the schema in Q3, update Q1.6 to fix notation.

+## Edit log
+* Added clarification for Q2.2 and add descriptions for the schema in Q3, update Q1.6 to fix notation.
+* Oct 5: Added clarification for programming part 2 submission.
+1. Please disregard the Gradescope autograder feedback.
+We will be using a different autograder and grading manually for partial marks.
+2. You can ignore the "passing first two tests" requirement in the Jupyter notebook.
+As long as you submit a .py file with your query as instructed, you're all set.

 ## Submission